Corrosion detection by identification of a nonlinear Robin boundary condition: Introduction

-The second main result is related to an idea for solving the global inverse problem \hyperref[ip1-1]{IP1}.
-This is based on the observation that the method from \cite{jns23} used to solve \hyperref[ip2-1]{IP2} essentially identifies \( a_{1}(x,z) = a_{2}(x,z) \) at points \( x,z \) such that \( z = u(x) \) for some solution \( u \) with Cauchy data in \( C_{a_{1}}^{w_{1},\delta} \).
+The key observation is that the method from \cite{jns23} used to solve \hyperref[ip2-1]{IP2} essentially identifies \( a_{1}(x,z) = a_{2}(x,z) \) at points \( x,z \) such that \( z = u(x) \) for some solution \( u \) with Cauchy data in \( C_{a_{1}}^{w_{1},\delta} \).
 In other words, the nonlinearities are identified on the graphs of solutions having Cauchy data in the local Cauchy data set.
-If the condition \( C_{a_{1}}=C_{a_{2}} \) implies the local Cauchy data inclusion \( C_{a_{1}}^{w_{1},\delta}\subseteq C_{a_{2}}^{w_{2},C\delta} \) for arbitrary \( w_{1},w_{2} \) then the same method from \cite{jns23} would identify the nonlinearities on the union of the graphs of all solutions.
+If the global condition \( C_{a_{1}}=C_{a_{2}} \) implies the local Cauchy data condition \( C_{a_{1}}^{w_{1},\delta}= C_{a_{2}}^{w_{2},\delta} \) for arbitrary \( w_{1},w_{2} \) that have equal Cauchy data, then the same method from \cite{jns23} identifies the nonlinearities on the union of the graphs of all solutions.
 The union of all such graphs is the so-called \emph{reachable set},

 If one can characterize the reachable set \( E_{a} \) and in particular show that \( E_{a}=\Gamma_{I}\times\mathbb{R} \) then one would prove that \( a_{1}=a_{2} \) on \( \Gamma_{I}\times\mathbb{R} \).
 We may therefore solve \hyperref[ip1-1]{IP1} by solving the following two problems,